HOW OLD IS MY HOUSE?

 - Federal and State Censuses

-On the Patchogue-Medford Library homepage, find Online Library, All Research A-Z, Genealogy and Heritage Quest (or Ancestry).
+On the Patchogue-Medford Library database page, find the "Genealogy" section.
 Search censuses for people's occupations, spouses, children, ages and birthplaces.

 - New York State Vital Records Index